 MHPoC is independent of both the treatment setting and the designation of the treating service, and does not reflect service unit type.
 For example, in an admitted episode of mental health care, the consumer may not have an acute MHPoC for the entire period.
 Similarly, MHPoC should not be determined based on consumer presentation but rather the primary goal of care.
-For instance, two consumers with the same diagnosis may require different goals of care due to other factors like social factors and age.
+For instance, two consumers with the same diagnosis may have different goals of care due to other factors such as socialisation or age.

-The five MHPoC and related definitions from METeOR5 are described in Table 1.
+The five MHPoC and related definitions from METeOR are described in Table 1.